 With Brexit, numerous UK elections, and now Coronavirus, the past few years have been a rollercoaster – economically, politically, emotionally.
 And that’s putting it lightly.
 In having to deal with these twists and turns, businesses are entering ever wilder uncharted waters.
 Public worry and uncertainty often gives way to economic turbulence – potentially devastating to private consumers and businesses alike.

 As a business owner and marketer, I felt compelled to write about how best to approach marketing through uncertain times.
 I’ve identified 3 elements of maintaining a strong promotional presence through bewildering economic upheaval.

 Aim for Clarity in Your Comms

 When you switch on the news – especially news that relates to Brexit or Coronavirus coverage – you’ll notice a theme.
 A concerning lack of clarity.

 Looking at Brexit as an example – does anyone actually know what’s going on?
-Solutions have been suggested and MPs don’t seem to agree for one reason or another, but it all got a bit brain-fryingly complicated.
+Problems are piling up and politicians don’t seem to agree for one reason or another, but it’s all getting a bit brain-fryingly complicated.
 It’s largely left to the media to decipher what’s going on for the masses – a problematic concept in itself.

 And moving to the Coronavirus coverage, think of all of the opinions and hot air that are being plastered across the airwaves.
 Social media is aflame.
-There’s just so much conflicting information out there that people feel swamped.
+There’s just been so much conflicting information out there that people feel swamped.
 Though I don’t envy their job, many see the government’s numerous, floundering attempts at clear guidance as having backfired.
 Mix vaccine rollout logistics with a dash of Brexit and you’ve got ultimate confusion.